-- Continue to work with levee districts to establish sufficient funding for ongoing maintenance of improvements, FEMA Level Improvements Wood has prepared Life Cycle Costs for each of the Levee Systems.
-Currently, working with the Wood River Drainage & Levee District and the Prairie Du Pont Levee & Sanitary District - Continue to identify the most cost effective and high priority projects in the Wood River and MESD Levee Systems as the Corps of Engineers completes its Risk Assessment & Supplemental Report for Wood River and utilizes the Risk Informed Design Process for the East St. Louis Design Deficiency Project - Prioritize the Authorized Level Projects in the Prairie Du Pont/Fish Lake Levee System - Complete the design of the 500-Year Authorized Level of Protection Projects that can be built either by the FPD or the Corps of Engineers - Construct as many cost effective and high priority Authorized Level of Protection Projects, which qualify for Work In-Kind Credit, as possible
+- Continuing to work with levee districts to establish sufficient funding for ongoing maintenance of improvements, FEMA Level Improvements - WSP has prepared Life Cycle Costs for each of the Levee Systems. - Continue to identify the most cost effective and high priority projects in the Wood River and MESD Levee Systems as the Corps of Engineers completes its Risk Assessment & Supplemental Report for Wood River and utilizes the Risk Informed Design Process for the East St. Louis Design Deficiency Project - Prioritize the Authorized Level Projects in the Prairie Du Pont/Fish Lake Levee System - Complete the design of the 500-Year Authorized Level of Protection Projects that can be built either by the FPD or the Corps of Engineers - Construct as many cost effective and high priority Authorized Level of Protection Projects, which qualify for Work In-Kind Credit, as possible